Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 ## Docker in action

-Now that we have covered the rationale behind using Docker for setting up QGIS development, lets take a look at the actual work and the required steps to set Docker and spin up QGIS from it.
+Now that we have covered the rationale behind using Docker for setting up QGIS development and its general benefits, lets take a look at the actual work and the required steps to set Docker and spin up QGIS from it.

 <div align="center">